aquasecurity/postee/docs/actions.md

     See more details here: [Set up an integrated tool for Opsgenie](https://support.atlassian.com/opsgenie/docs/set-up-an-integrated-tool/).

-!!! note
+!!! caution
+    Postee requires an API key from an [API integration](https://support.atlassian.com/opsgenie/docs/what-is-a-default-api-integration/).
+This can be added under the Settings -> Integrations tab.
+Or it can under a team's Integrations tab.

+    If the integration assigns an alert to a team, it can only create alerts for that team.

-      `Postee` requires an API key from an API integration.
-An API key from the API Key Management tab will produce this 403 error
-      (apiKey is valid but the apiKey cannot do this operation because of permissions).
+    An API key from the `API Key Management` tab will produce an HTTP 403 error.
+This API Key is valid but cannot create alerts as it lacks necessary permissions.

 Key | Required | Description | Possible Values
 --- |----------| --- | ---